Cybervault-1/cybersecurity-portfolio1/README.md

 producing a professional report documenting findings, IOCs and recommended actions.
 The goal was not just to learn tools but to think and work like a real Tier 1 SOC analyst.

-I completed the following certifications on Coursera and have since been building practical skills through self-directed lab work covering the core responsibilities of a SOC analyst role:

-- Google Cybersecurity Certificate — Coursera

 ---